ArduPilot/ardupilot_wiki/plane/source/docs/qhover-mode.rst

 #.
 Altitude hold becomes erratic when the vehicle is close to the ground
    or during landing.
 This can be caused by the barometer being affected by pressure changes created by prop-wash.
-The solution is to move the flight controller out of the prop wash effect or shield it within an appropriately ventilated enclosure.
+The solution is to move the autopilot out of the prop wash effect or shield it within an appropriately ventilated enclosure.
 #.
 Sudden altitude changes caused by light striking the barometer.
    Assuring sunlight cannot hit the baro will cure this.